XyloIsCoding/PredictedMovement/README.md

 # Changelog

+### 1.6.0
+* Added Predicted Debuffs (and Buffs)
+	* Useful for snares or speed boosts, or any other movement affecting abilities

 ### 1.5.2
 * Version number follows Unreal format 1.0.5.2 > 1.5.2
 * Added System/PredictedMovementVersioning.h for improved pre-processor support